 Moldova Receives 2024 Vision Zero for Youth International Leadership Award

-CHAPEL HILL, NC, and MOLDOVA (November 21, 2024) — The Vision Zero for Youth initiative is pleased to name the nation of Moldova as the 2024 recipient of the Vision Zero for Youth International Leadership Award.
+CHAPEL HILL, NC, and MOLDOVA (November 21, 2024) — The Vision Zero for Youth initiative is pleased to name the Republic of Moldova as the 2024 recipient of the Vision Zero for Youth International Leadership Award.

 Led by the National Center for Safe Routes to School in the USA with support from the FIA Foundation, the International Vision Zero for Youth Leadership Award recognizes and highlights noteworthy road safety practices with the goal of inspiring other places to take bold steps towards reaching zero traffic deaths among children and youth.